rhysd/eslint-config-fixable-all/README.md

 ## Versioning

 Major version and minor version are synchronized with eslint.
-For example, eslint-config-fixable v3.9.x is compatible with eslint v3.9.x. eslint-config-fixable's patch version is not compatible with eslint.
+For example, eslint-config-fixable-all v3.9.x is compatible with eslint v3.9.x. eslint-config-fixable-all's patch version is not compatible with eslint.
 But you need not to care about it because eslint follows semantic versioning.

 ## License